Football in England: Capacity

 Wembley Stadium is the national stadium in England.
 It is also the largest stadium in the country with a capacity of 90,000.
-It is owned by the FA and stages England home matches, the FA Cup final and semi-finals, League Cup final, Football League Trophy, FA Trophy, FA Vase as well as the Promotion play-off finals of the Football League and the Conference National.
-Old Trafford with a capacity of 76,212 is the largest club stadium, with the Tottenham Hotspur Stadium holding 62,850 and Emirates Stadium holding 60,355.
+It is owned by the FA and stages England home matches, the FA Cup final and semi-finals, the English Football League Cup final, the English Football League Trophy, the FA Trophy, the FA Vase, as well as the Promotion play-off finals of the English Football League and the National League.
+Old Trafford with a capacity of 76,212 is the largest club stadium, with the Tottenham Hotspur Stadium holding 62,850 and London Stadium holding 62,500.
 All Premier League clubs play in all-seater stadiums.
 Most professional clubs have either moved to new purpose-built stadiums or redeveloped their stadium.
 Even at non-league level there have been big improvements with the likes of New Bucks Head the home of Telford United with a capacity of 6,300, being one of the best in non-league and Princes Park with a capacity of 4,100, the home of Dartford, one of the most ecologically sound ever built.

 Ownership

-Some clubs moved out of their old stadiums into newly developed council built and owned stadiums, where they are tenants.
+Some clubs moved out of their old stadiums into newly developed council-built and owned stadiums, where they are tenants.
 Clubs include Doncaster Rovers at the Keepmoat Stadium, which is owned by Doncaster Council, and Hull City at the KC Stadium, which is owned by Hull City Council.
 Coventry City's home ground of the Ricoh Arena was a council-built stadium originally owned jointly by City Council and the Alan Edward Higgs Charity, but it has since been purchased by the rugby union club Wasps.